 Kinkakuji Temple underwent roof renovations in 2020.
-Kyoto’s most famous landmark is now more beautiful than ever.
-The brown wood roof will darken with time, but is currently a new ‘golden’ color.
+Kyoto’s most famous landmark is more beautiful than ever.
+The brown wood roof will darken with time, but is still a new ‘golden’ color.

 If you wander around Kinkakuji’s garden, this is what you will see.